DavidMellul/awesome-kotlin-snippets/README.md

 **It will help a lot of newcomers and experienced developers too**

-Take a look to CONTRIBUTE.md so that your PRs are easily added  and respect basic guidelines so that everything is cool and easy to re-use.
+Take a look at CONTRIBUTE.md so that your PRs are easily added  and respect basic guidelines so that everything is cool and easy to re-use.